 $Z_\text{e}(\vec{x}; \vec{\gamma}) = \text{Tr}_\text{e}[e^{-\beta H_\text{e}(\vec{x}; \vec{\gamma}) + \beta \mu N}]$, and $N = \sum_{i} n_{i}$, with $\mu$ obtained by solving $\overline{\langle N \rangle} / V = \nu$, where $V$ is the total number of lattice sites.
 We sample phonon configurations $\vec{x}$ from $P(\vec{x};\vec{\gamma})$ using classical Monte Carlo, compute $\mathcal{O}_\text{e}(\vec{x};\vec{\gamma})$ using exact diagonalization, and perform a quenched disorder average with respect to $Q(\vec{\gamma})$ to estimate $\overline{\langle \mathcal{O}_\text{e} \rangle}$.
 Further details on the Monte Carlo (MC) algorithm are provided in Ref.~\cite{murthy_stability_2023} and Appendix~\ref{app:MALA+ED}.

 We also solve the model using a local approximation (LA) in which the full joint distribution $P(\vec{x}; \vec{\gamma})$ of the phonon displacements is approximated as a product of suitably chosen local distributions $\prod_i P_i(x_i; \vec{\gamma})$, simplifying \eqref{H} into a quenched disorder problem.
-Details on the local approximation are provided in Appendix~\ref{app:LA}.
+Details on the local approximation are provided in End Matter A.

 \textbf{Key parameters.}~ The important dimensionless parameters in the problem are the local \textit{bare couplings}

 where $\mathcal{N}(0)$ is the bare electronic density of states per spin at the chemical potential, and their disorder average